 The power of READMEs

 README files are not a new thing.
 They have been around computer projects since the early days.
-One great thing about the popularization of supporting the markdown syntax (and its web rendering in most code repositories) is that you can move beyond a simple text file and start to present a compelling entry point to your project that can link to various parts and external resources.
+One great thing about the popularization of “markdown” syntax (and the visual formatting of it supported by most code repositories) is that you can move beyond a simple text file and start to present a compelling entry point to your project that can link to various parts of your project as well as external resources.

-Good types of information to have on a README:
+Good types of information to have in a README

 Data README